honors program

 John Martinson Honors College students spend their freshman year in an honors dorm.
 You’ll meet students from all majors at Purdue in this intellectually stimulating living environment.

 John Martinson Honors College students within the College of Education have flexible pathways for meeting the JMHC requirements in tandem with their 4-year Plans of Study.
-One possible “honors track” begins with the DeVito Scholars program and continues with the Undergraduate Research Training Program.
 These programs provide focused opportunities for learning about and engaging in education research.
 However, students with limited space in their schedules for additional courses are still able to meet JMHC research expectations via Honors Contracts in their required coursework.

 Learn More About Applying to the John Martinson Honors College